Pig Finance Trading 1.4% Higher This Week (PIG)

 Pig Finance Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Pig Finance directly using US dollars.
-Investors seeking to acquire Pig Finance should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Pig Finance using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Pig Finance directly using U.S. dollars.
+Investors seeking to trade Pig Finance should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Pig Finance using one of the exchanges listed above.

 Receive News & Updates for Pig Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pig Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.